Configuration Validation with Large Language Models: Evaluation and Findings

-\finding{During configuration validation, \llms more frequently pinpoint parameters that are more popular on the Internet.
-When a configuration file is entirely valid, \llms more frequently report false alarms on the more popular parameters.
-When a parameter is misconfigured, \llms demonstrate higher accuracy in identifying misconfigurations on the more popular parameters.}
+\finding{\llms are biased to popular parameters: Ciri is more effective in detecting misconfigurations of popular parameters, but also reports more false alarms on them.}

-To quantify the popularity of a configuration parameter on the Internet, we measure the number of exact-match search results returned by Google for a keyword and term it as \ghit.
+To measure the popularity of a configuration parameter, we count the number of exact-match search results returned by Google when searching the parameter name and call it {\it \ghit}.

-We first study whether there is a correlation between a parameter's popularity and the frequency it is reported as a false alarm by \llms in valid configuration files.
-For the configuration files in \validconfig dataset, we obtain the \ghit of each parameter in each file.
-We then track the frequency of \llms pinpointing the parameter with the $i^{th}$ highest \ghit in each file, where $i=1...8$.
-Figure~\ref{fig:Ghits Correct} shows the overall frequencies of the parameter with $i^{th}$ highest \ghit in the file being pinpointed.
-The smaller figures show the overall frequencies under different shot combinations (\S\ref{sec:eval:shot}), the larger figure simply sums up the frequencies from the smaller figures.
-Overall, the frequency distributions of being pinpointed reveal a clear skewness towards parameters with higher \ghit.
+We study the correlation between a parameter's \ghit and the effectiveness of LLMs in detecting the misconfigurations.
+For each configuration file in the \misconf dataset, we track the frequency of \llms detecting the parameter's misconfigurations with the $i^{th}$ highest \ghit in each file, where $i=1...8$.
+We separate cases when the misconfigured parameter is detected versus missed.
+As shown in Figure~\ref{fig:Ghits Wrong}, the median \ghit of misconfigured parameters being detected is higher than the median \ghit of misconfigured parameters being missed.

-We then study the correlation between a parameter's popularity and its validation accuracy.
-We perform similar calculations for parameters in configuration files from \misconf dataset, and further separate the cases when the misconfigured parameter is identified versus when it is missed.
-We observe that the median \ghit of the misconfigured parameters being correctly identified is higher than the median \ghit of the misconfigured parameters being missed.
+We also study the frequency of false alarms across different ranking positions of \ghit within the file.
+Specifically, for each configuration file in \validconfig dataset across all ten projects we evaluated, we track the frequency of \llms mistakenly identifying the parameter with the $i^{th}$ highest \ghit in each file, where $i=1...8$.
+We group the results by the model family as shown in Figure~\ref{fig:Ghits Correct}.
+The distributions reveal a clear skewness towards parameters with higher \ghit, indicating that \llms are more prone to report false alarms on popular parameters.

-The correlations between the parameter popularity and the parameter \ghit across both datasets can be attributed to the nature of the training data of \llms.
-Training data of \llms is often sourced from publicly accessible domains (e.g., Common Crawl~\cite{commoncrawl}), which are easily accessible by search engines like Google.
-Topics or parameters that are popularly discussed are more likely to be memorized by the \llms than the less popular ones, due to more frequent presence in the training data.
+The biases can be attributed to the training data of \llms, which are from public domains easily accessible by search engines like Google.
+Topics or parameters that are popularly discussed are more likely to be memorized by the \llms, due to more frequent presence in the training data.
+So, for configuration validation, \llms can be less effective for parameters that are not commonly referenced online.